seucoin/unKR/README.md

 In [GMUC](https://link.springer.com/chapter/10.1007/978-3-030-73194-6_18), [GMUC+](https://link.springer.com/chapter/10.1007/978-981-19-7596-7_2), the following five data files are also needed.

-`train/dev/test_tasks.json`: Small sample dataset with one task per relation in the format`{rel:[[ent1, rel, ent2, score], ...]}`.
+`train/dev/test_tasks.json`: Few-shot dataset with one task per relation in the format`{rel:[[ent1, rel, ent2, score], ...]}`.
 The key of the dictionary is the task name and the values are all the quaternions under the task.

 `path_graph`: All data except training, validation and testing tasks, i.e. background knowledge, in the format`(ent1, rel, ent2, score)`.
 Each line represents a quaternion.